 Buprenorphine is one of three FDA-approved medications for opioid use disorder (OUD).
-In March 2020, more than 216,000 people filled a prescription for a buprenorphine-containing medication like Suboxone.[1]
+In March 2020 in the United States, more than 216,000 people filled a prescription for a buprenorphine-containing medication like Suboxone.[1]

 If you’re struggling with OUD, Suboxone could change your brain chemistry.
 And those alterations could change your life.